Propbase-Application/propbase_staking_blockchain/docs/resources.md

     interest_rate: APY value of the pool at which rewards are calculated.

-    penalty_rate: fee applied when a user unstakes.
+    penalty_rate: fee percentage applied when a user unstakes.

     seconds_in_year: number of seconds in a year to accommodate the leap year in reward calculation.
 This can be either 31536000 (SECONDS_IN_NON_LEAP_YEAR) or 31622400 (SECONDS_IN_LEAP_YEAR) based on the year and month of the pool.